Against LLMs and Generative AI

 Plus le temps passe, moins je suis tentée d’utiliser ChatGPT ou d’autres outils d’IA générative.
 Le rythme effréné des annonces et la vision du monde des promoteurs de ces outils m’ont définitivement vaccinée contre le moindre frémissement d’intérêt qui aurait pu subsister.
 Et je n’ai même pas abordé ici les questions de biais, de sécurité, de protection de la vie privée, …

-About cognition, knowledge and skills
+About cognition, knowledge, skills loss

 The West Forgot How to Make Things.
 Now It’s Forgetting How to Code